roboticslab-uc3m/developer-manual/asking-questions.md

    * Note that TEO has its own private [teo-hardware-issues](https://github.com/roboticslab-uc3m/teo-hardware-issues/issues) repository where you can also open an issue on any specific TEO hardware issue.
 * If it extremely generic, open an issue at: [questions-and-answers](https://github.com/roboticslab-uc3m/questions-and-answers)
 * If it refers to a wiki page, add a comment in the *Discussion* tab on the wiki.

+## I really don't like GitHub Issues, why can't I just bug somebody who knows the answer?
+There are several reasons to prefer GitHub Issues rather than asking in person or private messaging:
+* Increased global productivity as logs are kept.
+It tends to avoid repetition of the same questions and the same answers.
+* A convenient tool to keep any technical topic inside its technical context and focus on the proper issue's subject.
+* Higher visibility of your topic in such a way that the answer may come from unexpected people.
+This is especially interesting in cases of disagreement between two parties where unrelated contributors may bring up new ideas and worthy viewpoints.

 ## Self evaluation time!